top of page

 Catherine Carter Land is a Texan with a huge passion for creativity and adventure.
 She grew up raising raccoons, whitetail deer, foxes, squirrels, coyotes… basically any animal that her dad would bring home from the field that was in need of help before being released back into the wild.
 Catherine received her degree in Film and Digital Media from Baylor University in 2013 and began her career in news reporting before moving on to become producer of NatGeoWILD’s Walking With Giraffes.
 It was during the production of this film that she met Buddy, the twin giraffe born at Natural Bridge Wildlife Ranch.
 It was their friendship that encouraged her to set out on a journey to help this magnificent species.
 She is a member of the Coastal Conservation Association, New Braunfels Chamber of Commerce, Safari Club International and the Wild Sheep Foundation.
 Catherine’s family taught her the importance and value of protecting and enjoying the great outdoors at a very young age, instilling a deep love and appreciation for wildlife and conservation.
 She has made it her goal to share that same love and appreciation with people around the world for the betterment of our environment.

-Catherine Carter Land • Secretary/ Treasurer
+Catherine Carter Land • Vice President

 bottom of page